What is a Clinical Trial?

 There are some good reasons to consider participating in a clinical trial.
 You could:

-- Gain access to new treatments not available to the public
+- Gain access to new HIV medicines before they are widely available

 - Have a chance to help others by contributing to medical research

-- NIH – Clinical Research Trials and You: The Basics
+- NIH - NIH Clinical Research Trials and You

-- NIAID - A Patient’s Guide to Clinical Trials
+- NIH – A Patient’s Guide to Clinical Trials